 Kentucky – Business personal property tax return filing deadline is extended to July 15, 2020.

 Louisiana – Extended due dates for state sales tax returns and payments for February 2020 to May 20, 2020.
+Sales tax returns for March and April 2020 are extended to June 30, 2020.
 Penalties and interest will be waived if returns and payments received by the due date.

 Severance tax returns, payments, and reports filing deadline of April 25 has been extended to June 25, 2020.
 No penalties or interest will be assessed before June 25, 2020.